 The usual cause of conflict is competition for resources such as food bowls, water bowls, litter trays and scratching posts.
 So give each cat their own set of resources and put them in separate areas to avoid tension caused by competition (Remember, you can put them on different levels, one on the floor and higher up).

 Another potential cause of tension is rapid introduction of a new cat.
 Cats need time to adjust to a new cat.

-When there is tension between your cats, it will not resolve on its own.
+Also when there are signs of conflict or tension between your cats, it will not resolve with time.

-Using FELIWAY FRIENDS will help your cats live together in harmony.
-Use several diffusers if your cats spend their time in different rooms.
+Using FELIWAY OPTIMUM will help your cats get along and live together in harmony.
+Use several diffusers if cats use different rooms.